 College of Liberal Arts

-U.S. News & World Report listed Willamette University as the highest ranked liberal arts college in Oregon and among the top nationally in “Best Colleges 2014.”
+U.S. News & World Report listed Willamette University as the highest ranked liberal arts college in Oregon and among the top nationally in 2016's “Best Colleges.”
 The magazine’s ranking formula takes account of factors such as SAT scores, student/faculty ratio, peer reputation and alumni giving.

 Willamette is featured in the 2015 Fiske Guide to Colleges, which highlights the country’s best and most interesting colleges and universities.
 Willamette's professors get “high marks for being amazing, engaging and supportive.”

 As students note in the book, Willamette’s “learning opportunities outside of the classroom are endless.”
-Professors are lauded for being “very willing to help students find internships, jobs and research opportunities,” and the campus environment “encourages growth and development.”
+Students describe professors as “incredible resources” and say that the campus environment “encourages growth and development.”

 College of Law